 Kasper and Gretel by Jana Zeller

 This raucous hand puppet piece features traditional German hand puppet heroes Kasper and Gretel, as they struggle with the duties of a married couple inside an old shack.
 The action turns comical, tragic and grotesque as the two juggle the baby, their chores and making money, dream of a better future and hide a dangerous secret from each other.
-Based in a tradition that first appeared in the fairgrounds in Europe in the 16 hundreds, these stock characters survive to this day and continue to comment on their surrounding society.
+Based in a tradition that first appeared in the fairgrounds in Europe in the seventeenth century, these stock characters survive to this day and continue to comment on their surrounding society.

 El Beto by Kalob Martinez